codegooglecom/sphorm/trunk/readme.txt

 [Installation]
- - Download latest release
+ - Download latest stable/unstable release.
- - Unpack to a desired directory
+ - Unpack to a desired directory.
  - Check samples dir with some examples.
  - Have fun!